 Prerequisite: ELE307

-Topics of current interest in Instrumentation and Control as selected by the faculty and approved by the EE Department.
+Topics of current interest in Electrical Engineering as selected by the faculty and approved by the EE Department.
 The course is tailored according to market demands and the technology directions.

 Basic quantities: charge, current, voltage, resistance, energy and power.
 Analysis of series, parallel and series-parallel D.C. resistive circuits using Ohm's law, Kirchhoff's voltage and current laws.
 Star-Delta and Delta-Star Transformations.
 Analysis of more resistive circuits using loop and nodal methods, superposition, source transformation, Thevenin’s and Norton theorems, maximum power transfer theorem.
 Transient analyses of RC, RL, and RLC circuits with DC excitation.